zulucoda/react-swift-slider/README.md

 ### Hide/Show Previous and Next controls
 These controls allow the user to go *next* or *previous*, they located on the *left* and *right* side of the image.
-By default these are available.
-To hide these just set enableNextAndPrev to false
+By default, these are available.
+To hide this just set enableNextAndPrev to false

 ```javascript
 const data =  [